There are two primary reasons you may want to temporarily numb your skin:

 There are number of natural products that can effectively numb your skin to relieve pain or to prepare for anticipated pain, including:

 - Ice.
 An ice pack or cold compress can numb the pain of minor injuries, sunburn, and other conditions.
 Ice can also numb your skin prior to a procedure such as an ear piercing.

 - Patting.
 Patting your skin sharply a few times can have a very short-lived numbing effect.

 - Aloe vera.
 The gel from aloe vera leaves can ease the pain of sunburn and other skin injuries.

 - Clove oil.
 This can be applied to your skin as a counterirritant for pain with early research suggesting that it can act on the skin similarly to benzocaine.

 - Plantain.
 A fresh poultice made with plantain — the weed, not the fruit — may fight inflammation while soothing the skin.

 - Chamomile.
-A 2010 study showed that chamomile essential oils effectively penetrate below your skin’s surface into the deeper layers as a topical anti-inflammatory agent.
+A showed that chamomile essential oils effectively penetrate below your skin’s surface into the deeper layers as a topical anti-inflammatory agent.

 Whether you’re numbing your skin to alleviate pain or to prepare for pain, you have both natural and medical options.
 Before using any numbing agent, check with your doctor and discuss the safety concerns and the best options for your particular needs.